ibm-cloud-docs/log-analysis/platform-logs/cloud_services_agent.md

 # Cloud services that send logs to a custom logging instance
 {: #cloud_services_agent}

 List of {{site.data.keyword.cloud}} services that send logs to a custom {{site.data.keyword.la_full_notm}} instance.
-These services require additional configuration, for example, they may require to configure a LogDNA agent.
+These services require additional configuration, for example, they may require to configure a logging agent.
 {:shortdesc}

 You can choose the LogDNA instance where you want to collect service logs.
 You can choose to send logs to the logging instance that has the **platform logs** flag, or to a custom instance in your account.